 A short note on inode number – Linux

-What is inode in Unix / Linux?
+What is inode number in Unix / Linux?

 It’s simply a reference (idex) about the file and directory on the System.
 This is an entry in Inode table.
 This data structure uses to represent a file system object, this can be one of the various things such as file or directory.
+It’s a unique number for files and directories under a disk partition.

 The file system attributes include metadata like access time, modification time etc; as well as ownership and permission details of files and directories.